Share

 “You’ve got the Insurance Commissioner, you’ve got the Governor, and then you’ve got the Legislature.
 Who should actually be driving this?”

-Lackey’s answer was refreshingly pragmatic:
+Lackey’s answer was pragmatic.

 “We have an elected Insurance Commissioner.
 This is his job.
 He’s responsible for managing this.
 The Legislature shouldn’t be the sole driver — maybe a partner, but not the one steering the ship.”